Overview

 The Firm does not receive research or other products or services other than execution

-However, the custodian provides us with access to certain brokerage and research
+However, the Custodian provides us with access to certain brokerage and research

 products and services that qualify as "brokerage or research services" under Section